- Reference Number: HEY179/2025

 Introduction

-A macular hole is a hole or a tear in the central macular region of the retina, this can form when the vitreous (a clear, jelly like substance) inside the eye has shrunk.
-As the vitreous has shrunk, it has pulled away from the retina, causing a hole or tear to form.
+A macular hole is a hole in the central macular region of the retina.
+This can form when the vitreous (a clear, jellylike substance) inside the eye has shrunk and has pulled away from the retina, causing a hole to form.

 It is important to realise that this condition is not the same as age related macular degeneration.